mvhirsch/api-docs/01-overview/04-php-sdk.md

 Parameters    | Type    | Description
 ------------- | ------- | -----------
-table         | String  | The Table name. id            | String  | The id of the record to update. data          | Array   | Data to update.
+table         | String  | The Table name. id            | Mixed   | The id of the record to update. data          | Array   | Data to update.

 ### Update User